 The Libraries

 Al-Andalus had over 70 libraries.
 The royal library in capitol city of Cordoba held hundreds of thousands of books, and at one time employed 500 people.
 Its catalogue alone consisted of 44 volumes.
 Muslim armies had taken control of many great cities in their path of conquest.
 The libraries in these cities were raided and books containing knowledge and poetry were taken back to Baghdad to be translated into Arabic.
 These Arabic translations soon made their way into the libraries of Cordoba.
 Thus Islamic scientists and scholars gained a fantastic knowledge of philosophy, science, medicine, music and mathematics, continuing to further develop these subjects.
+Meanwhile in Europe, all cultural vestiges of the Roman Empire had disappeared and availability of ancient texts was almost non-existent.
+Books that had been preserved in monastery libraries were closely guarded, barred from availability to outsiders.

 After the fall of Cordoba in 1032, books from the city's libraries were transferred to the city of Toledo, where culture continued to flourish.
 When the Christian King Alfonso VI of Castile invaded Toledo from the North in 1085, he recognized that Toledo had become a great center for science, medicine, astronomy, music, poetry and the arts.
 Instead of pillaging the great city, he allowed it to continue flourishing, encouraging the Islamic culture to further expand.
 Toledo thus became a great center of culture and learning.